By Lavonne Kroeker, PHEc

 Transitions, even good ones, can bring with them some hard moments but as my maternal grandma liked to say, “This, too, shall pass!”

-As a professional home economist, Lavonne Kroeker has worked in a wide variety of settings – an adult learning centre, child welfare, private industry and since 2007, as a Rural Leadership Specialist with Mantioba Agriculture, Food and Rural Initiatives.
+As a professional home economist, Lavonne Kroeker has worked in a wide variety of settings – an adult learning centre, child welfare, private industry and government.
 Her job involves “creating leaders” in rural communities – whether its supporting volunteer 4-H leaders, chairing a Safety Day committee, developing programming for women in business or organizing training for farm women, there is never a dull day!
-Besides her day job, Lavonne enjoys volleyball, biking, creative pursuits and almost any outdoor activity!